Install ESF

 sudo reboot

-The ESF installer for Ubuntu 20.04 on Raspberry PI is available only in the form without networking (generic aarch64 profile).
+The ESF installer for Ubuntu 20.04 on Raspberry PI are available both with and without networking (generic profiles).

 Once the installation package has been copied to the target system, ESF can be installed with the following command: